dezinezync/OIDEFormat/README.md

 The consumer should use the respective public key to verify the signature and then proceed to use the package provided to it.

-This enables both parties involved in the exchange to not only validate that the package isn't modified in-transit, but also to do so securely over established mechanisms.
+This enables both parties involved in the exchange to not only validate that the package isn't modified in-transit, but also to do so securely over established mechanisms as discussed [here](https://github.com/dezinezync/OIDEFormat/tree/master/discovery).

 An example of the above transaction would look something like so: